HerodotusDev/hdp/README.md

 ## Introduction

-The HDP CLI is designed to process human-readable requests and convert them into a format acceptable to Cairo programs.
-This conversion is a crucial part of the preprocessing step, which prepares data for subsequent off-chain computations in zkVM environments.
-The CLI not only facilitates this transformation but also offers additional features to support development and testing.
+The Data Processor CLI serves as an essential tool for developers working with Cairo programs and zkVM environments.
+Its primary function is to translate human-readable requests into a format compatible with Cairo programs, enabling commands to be executed over the Cairo VM and generating executable outputs.
+This transformation is a crucial preprocessing step that prepares data for off-chain computations in zkVM environments.

 ## Features